-Own the Day Own Your Life condenses in one book nutrition, training and self-help.
+In Own the Day Own Your Life Aubrey Marcus seeks to condense in one single book all you need to know about nutrition, training, and self-help.

 - Bullet Summary

 - 3. More Fat, Less Sugar or Skip Breakfast

 - 7. Doing Work & Finding Your Mission

 - 8. Eat a Weird Lunch